 Network Time Protocol (NTP) is a protocol designed to time-synchronize a network of machines.
-NTP runs on UDP, which in turn runs on IP.
-NTP Version 3 (NTPv3) is documented in RFC 1305.
+NTP runs on User Datagram Protocol (UDP), which in turn runs on IP.
+NTP Version 3 is documented in RFC 1305.

 An NTP network usually gets its time from an authoritative time source such as a radio clock or an atomic clock attached to a time server.
 NTP then distributes this time across the network.
 NTP is extremely efficient; no more than one packet per minute is necessary to synchronize two machines to the accuracy of within a millisecond of one another.

 NTP has two ways to avoid synchronizing to a machine whose time may not be accurate.
-NTP does not synchronize to a machine that is not in turn synchronized with the NTP.
-NTP compares the time reported by several machines and does not synchronize to a machine whose time is significantly different from others, even if its stratum is lower.
+NTP will never synchronize to a machine that is not in turn synchronized.
+NTP will compare the time reported by several machines, and will not synchronize to a machine whose time is significantly different from others, even if its stratum is lower.
 This strategy effectively builds a self-organizing tree of NTP servers.

-Our implementation of NTP does not support stratum 1 service; that is, you cannot connect to a radio or atomic clock (for some specific platforms, however, you can connect to a GPS time-source device).
-We recommend that the time service you derive for your network from the public NTP servers that are available in the IP Internet.
+The Cisco implementation of NTP does not support stratum 1 service; that is, you cannot connect to a radio or atomic clock (for some specific platforms, however, you can connect to a GPS time-source device).
+Cisco recommends that the time service for your network be derived from the public NTP servers available in the IP Internet.

-If the network is isolated from the Internet, our implementation of NTP allows a machine to be configured so that it acts as though it is synchronized via NTP, when in fact the network has determined the time by using other means.
+If the network is isolated from the Internet, the Cisco implementation of NTP allows a machine to be configured so that it acts as though it is synchronized via NTP, when in fact it has determined the time using other means.
 Other machines can then synchronize to that machine via NTP.

 However, in a LAN environment, NTP can be configured to use IP broadcast messages instead.
 This alternative reduces configuration complexity because each machine can be configured to send or receive broadcast messages.
-However, the accuracy of timekeeping is marginally reduced because the information flow is only one way.
+However, the accuracy of timekeeping is marginally reduced because the information flow is one-way only.

-The time kept on a machine is a critical resource, so we strongly recommend that you use the security features of NTP to avoid the accidental or malicious setting of incorrect time.
-Two security mechanisms are available: an access-list-based restriction scheme and an encrypted authentication mechanism.
+The time kept on a machine is a critical resource, so Cisco strongly recommends that you use the security features of NTP to avoid the accidental or malicious setting of incorrect time.
+Two mechanisms are available: an access list-based restriction scheme and an encrypted authentication mechanism.

-When multiple sources of time (VINES, hardware clock, manual configuration) are available, NTP is always considered to be more authoritative.
+When multiple sources of time (Virtual Integrated Network System (VINES), hardware clock, manual configuration) are available, NTP is always considered to be more authoritative.
 NTP time overrides the time set by any other method.